heroku/devcenter-java-web-worker/README.md

 @Autowired private Queue rabbitQueue;
 ```

-When web requests are received by the controller, they are coverted to AMPQ messages and sent to RabbitMQ.
+When web requests are received by the controller, they are converted to AMPQ messages and sent to RabbitMQ.
 The `AmqpTemplate` makes this easy with the following one-liner:

 ```java